-At Travelfish, we work hard to steer you towards the best Thai food in Thailand by way of our many Eat and Meet sections, like this one for Chiang Mai.
-But those who want to voyage deeper into the vibrant world of Thai cuisine have several terrific blogs to choose from.
+At Travelfish, we work hard to steer you towards the best Thai food in Thailand by way of our many Eat and Meet sections, but those who want to voyage deeper into the vibrant world of Thai cuisine have several terrific blogs to choose from.
 In no particular order, these are the sites that we look to when our taste buds need some inspiration.

 No one is more devoted to sharing Thai food with the world than Bangkok-based world traveller and creator of Eating Thai Food, Mark Wiens.
 This user-friendly blog demystifies Thai street food for newbies while providing direction to seasoned food lovers.
 Mark's enthusiasm is contagious, his brilliant photos put you right there at the table, and maps and translations make even the most hidden-away eateries accessible.